evolve-labs-cloud/lambda-guardduty-findings/README.md

    - Set the required environment variables
    - Configure the execution role

-3. **Configure GuardDuty:**
+3. **Configure EventBridge:**
+   - Go to Amazon EventBridge console
+   - Create a new rule with the provided event pattern
-   - Set up an EventBridge rule to forward GuardDuty findings to the Lambda function
+   - Select the Lambda function as the target
    - Ensure proper IAM permissions are in place

 ## Event Pattern